A guide to resources that will help you to research Aboriginal Australian family history.

 The Department of Communities Child Protection and Family Support's guide Personal and family information Aboriginal and former Wards records-finding out about your past explains the services offered and gives contact details.

 The State Library of Western Australia's Indigenous family history website provides information about 'Getting started' and links to online resources.

-The State Records Office of Western Australia is the repository for Western Australian government records.
+The State Records Office of Western Australia holds government administrative records.
 Their online guide, Aboriginal family history provides information about their holdings of official records that are useful for family history research.

 The records relating to Torres Strait Islander people were not regularly collected or documented until about 1935, therefore, there are not many earlier records available.

 The Islands are under Queensland government jurisdiction.
 See the Queensland section above for information about record repositories and services in Queensland.

 Linc Tasmania is the combined State Library and state government administrative records archive.
 The guide Records on Tasmanian Aboriginals is a good starting point for using their collections and services.